Skip to main content

 Vanderbilt University

-Lani-bio-photo-150x150Ilana Horn is Professor of Mathematics Education at Vanderbilt University Peabody College, Director of the Teacher Learning Lab, and Principal Investigator of Project TAU.
+Lani-bio-photo-150x150Ilana Horn is Wachtmeister Family Chair of Teaching and Learning at Vanderbilt University Peabody College, Director of the Teacher Learning Lab, and Principal Investigator of Project TAU.
 Using sociolinguistics and interpretive methods, her work examines secondary mathematics teachers’ learning in the contexts of their workplace.
 Her research aims to critique and improve teacher education, and, in turn, improve education for students and supports for teachers, particularly in urban schools.
 She has published her research in top journals including Journal of the Learning Sciences, American Educational Research Journal, Educational Psychologist, Journal for Teacher Education and Journal for Research in Mathematics Education, and she has published two books for teachers, Strength in Numbers (2012, NCTM) and Motivated (2017, Heinemann).
-Her most recent monograph, Teacher Learning of Ambitious and Equtiable Mathematics Instruction (co-authored with Brette Garner) reports the findings from Project SIGMa.
+Her most recent monograph, Teacher Learning of Ambitious and Equitable Mathematics Instruction (co-authored with Brette Garner) reports the findings from Project SIGMa.

 University of Denver

-IMG_6358Christine Hood is a Curriculum and Instruction doctoral student at the University of Denver (DU) and a TAU research assistant.
-She works full-time as a senior instructional designer for Daniels College of Business at DU.
-Her research interests involve preservice teachers’ math belief formation and rehumanizing math teacher education.
+IMG_6358Christine Hood is a Senior Instructional Designer and Educational Technologist for the Daniels College of Business at the University of Denver (DU).
+She earned her Ph.D. at Morgridge College of Education in Curriculum and Instruction, specializing in math education, at DU.
+She is a postdoctoral researcher for TAU.
+Her research interests involve preservice teachers’ math belief formation, rehumanizing math teacher education, and instructional design.
 Christine previously taught middle school math for three years.
 She loves to play volleyball, watch TV, climb, thrift, and snuggle her dog, Nakia.
 Most importantly, she has a lifelong obsession with The Chicago White Sox.

 WilliamsAlyssa Williams is a Curriculum and Instruction doctoral student at the University of Denver and a TAU research assistant.
 Her research interests involve understanding and improving teacher training efforts across all levels of education but especially in relation to undergraduate math professors’ pedagogical development.
 Alyssa previously taught middle school math.
 She enjoys baking, running, and spending time with her husband Ben and baby boy, Owen.